l3montree-dev/devguard-action/README.md

 |-------------------|--------------------------------------|----------|
 | `devguard-token`  | DevGuard API token                   | Yes      |

-## Jobs in the Workflow

-The workflow includes the following jobs:

-### software composition analysis (SCA)

-This job runs SCA to detect vulnerabilities in your project’s dependencies.
-It only executes if the `scan-type` is set to `sca` or `full`.

-### docker image build
-This job builds your Docker image and is triggered if the `scan-type` is set to `container-scanning` or `full`.

-### container-scanning
-This job scans the built Docker image for vulnerabilities using the DevGuard Container-Scanning component.
-It only executes triggered if the `scan-type` is set to `container-scanning` or `full` and it runs after the image has been built.

 ### Usage Example
 Here’s an example of how to call this reusable workflow from another workflow file: